Supporting evidence for a PIP claim

 Medical evidence for PIP

 Medical professionals can explain what your condition is, your treatment and how the condition affects your everyday life.
+You do not need to send in medical evidence, however many people find that it really helps their claim if they do.

 Not all healthcare professionals are able or willing to write supporting letters, and they are not obliged to do so, but it is worth asking them and stressing how it could help your claim – they can charge a fee for writing this letter/report.